 The best position to sleep in after a hair transplant is on your back, with your head elevated above your heart.
 This will help reduce swelling but also prevent your head from turning and damaging grafts at night.

-Sleep on 1 pillow with a travel pillow around your neck to prop your head forwards and up.
+Try to sleep on 1 or 2 pillows with a travel pillow around your neck to prop your head forwards and up.
 By sleeping in this position, you can reduce the risk of causing damage to your hair and increasing inflammation of your scalp.

 Remember, the purpose of sleeping in this position after hair transplantation is to avoid contact between the recipient (transplant) area and the pillow or bed.
 Once your grafts have become secure, around the two-week mark, you will be able to sleep how you wish without posing a risk to your hair.